Pinterest Consult Call with Simple Pin

 Assuming you have a blog, are there three elements in place on each blog — social share buttons, vertical Pinterest image, link to your email sign up (freebie)?
 A bonus element would be monetization.
 You want to make money right?

 For those selling products, during my consults I’ll often find that people have neglected this side of their business, as they are busy creating products.
 I absolutely get that.
 If the blog side is something that feels overwhelming or you can’t tackle it, consider hiring a writer and/or someone to create Pinterest images for you.
 This is a really important element to Pinterest marketing.
 You can’t just slap up pictures of products and expect people to buy.
 Give them multiple ways to enter the door of your online business.

 Now let’s be conscious of those that are coming via mobile.
-Is your site mobile friendly?
-Do the share buttons pop up on mobile?
-I really like social warfare because they work on mobile and they scroll with the user.
+Is your site mobile-friendly?
+Do the social share buttons pop up on mobile?
+Is the newsletter sign up form easy to find on mobile?

 Remember, if a user is on mobile, then the side bar is irrelevant.
 Most of us make the mistake of putting a ton of great content in there but forget to put it inside the post.
 For me, I like to make sure my email sign up is in each post and that it’s working on mobile.
 I use ConvertKit and my form pops up on mobile towards the bottom of the page.

 Then we touch a bit on Pinterest strategy — how often to pin, what to pin, where to pin and the programs I use to make it efficient.
 If they are struggling with analytics, I’ll send them over a dashboard template that we use here at Simple Pin to quickly look at what’s happening with Pinterest traffic.

 At the end of each call, I go through a recap of what we have talked about and give them at least 3-5 action items based on that.
 This gives them an initial place to start.
 I also give them a few minutes to answer questions and then let me know if they have any more questions.
 Hang up and I’m off to the next task.